 Both of these things lead to better overall productivity.
 With the constant need to multitask out of the way, soon enough you’ll find tasks and projects getting done more efficiently.

 Sometimes, for the sake of progress, we must abandon some ideas and beliefs.
 Research and experience has shown that multitasking is one of those.
-With or without the help of a work time tracker, minimizing the need for your employees to switch tasks frequently will leave room for better focus and improved productivity.
+With or without the help of a productivity tracker, minimizing the need for your employees to switch tasks frequently will leave room for better focus and improved productivity.